SimenB/add-asset-html-webpack-plugin/README.md

 ## Basic Usage
 The plugin will add the given JS or CSS file to the files Webpack knows about, and put it into the list of assets `html-webpack-plugin` injects into the generated html.
-Add the plugin the your config, providing it a filename:
+Add the plugin the your config, providing it a filepath:

 ```js
 var HtmlWebpackPlugin = require('html-webpack-plugin')